OpenMoonRay/openmoonray-docs/docs/developers-guide/arras/arras-client-api.md

 The client is configured to use Arras local mode, by specifying "arras:local" as the Coordinator URL.
 To use distributed mode, this should be changed to the URL of a Coordinator service : the rest of the code remains unchanged.

-A client normally needs to translate scene data from some other format into Moonray's native RDLB before sending it to Arras.
+A client normally needs to translate scene data from some other format into MoonRay's native RDLB before sending it to Arras.
 For this example, we will just load the data from RDLA format files.

 The central class in the Arras client API is `SDK`.
 Each instance of this class represents a single session : to run multiple sessions at the same time, the client would simply create multiple SDK objects.
 Similarly, an instance of `ClientReceiverFb` is used to decode incoming rendered frames from a single session: